 What Is The Purpose Of A Plea Bargain?

-In a criminal case, both respective parties convene and discuss a possible agreement to resolve the matter.
-Prosecutors filed the case, and realistically, it can only be filed against you in a few ways.
+In a criminal case, both parties convene to discuss a possible agreement that could resolve the matter.
+Prosecutors filed the case, and realistically, it can only be filed against you in a limited number of ways.
 At this point, the prosecutors may have made a mistake or become confused.

 One avenue your defense attorney could pursue is convincing the prosecutors that they made a mistake, that the filing deputy didn't look at the case, that they didn't have all the facts, or that they had some incorrect facts, potentially leading to a dismissal of the case.
 However, this is a rare occurrence due to the thoroughness of the prosecution's review.

-Another way is to go to a jury trial and be found not guilty so the matter is settled.
+Another option is to go to trial and be found not guilty, thereby settling the matter.
 You could also go to trial and lose, in which case the judge will sentence you, resolving the case.
 The final way would be to enter into a plea bargain with the prosecutors.
 In the plea bargain case:

-- We will discuss what deal to make with the prosecutors in terms of appropriate sentencing;
+• We will discuss the terms of a deal with the prosecutors regarding an appropriate sentencing.

 I can also bring any other mitigating factors to the prosecutor's attention to convince them to give them what my client wants.